vtexdocs/known-issues/docs/en/known-issues/Connections/meli-sku-integration-with-object-reference-not-set-to-an-instance-of-an-object-error.md

 ---
-title: "[Meli] SKU integration with 'Object reference not set to an instance of an object' error."
+title: '[Meli] SKU integration with ''Object reference not set to an instance of an object'' error.'
 id: 3GNnAidwvASTP223ncqsiV
 status: PUBLISHED
 createdAt: 2022-12-07T11:59:25.793Z